The early years...

 Our Humble Beginnings

-From reports in back issues of Model Engineer it would appear that the first Society was inaugurated as early as 1904 or 1908.
-The earliest recollections of the Second society centre round an Exhibition in March 1922, where amongst other items A large ‘O’ Gauge layout was on display.
-After getting involved with the wireless craze of the period the Model Making part of the Society fizzled out in 1925.
+From reports in back issues of Model Engineer it would appear the society was inaugurated as early as 1904 or 1908.
+There were reports of the society exhibiting, amongst other items A large ‘O’ gauge layout at an exhibition in March 1922.

-During it‘s life the Society has built and operated three tracks.
-The first was in the Memorial Park, the Track was officially opened in 1952 and ran for over 27 years until it was finally closed in 1980.
+During its life the Society has built and operated three tracks.
+The first was in the Coventry War Memorial Park.
+The Track was officially opened in 1952 and ran for over 27 years until it was finally closed in 1980.

-For some time the Society had been looking for a new site which would allow for larger radius curves to accommodate some of the visiting clubs locomotives.
-A new site was eventually acquired at Stoneleigh Abbey and Public Running on this site commenced in 1981.
-Sadly when the Abbey was sold the Society, once again, found itself looking for a new track site.
+For some time the Society had been looking for a new site which would allow for larger radius curves to accommodate some of the larger locomotives.
+A new site was eventually acquired at Stoneleigh Abbey.

 After much work rebuilding the track and facilities, public running at Stoneleigh Abbey commenced in 1981.

 Following the transfer of ownership of Stoneleigh Abbey and its 690-acre estate by the then owner Lord Leigh to a charitable trust in 1996, the society was once again in search of a new home.
 This led us to our current location at Ryton Pools Country Park where we started building our current track in 1997 and still operate to this day.